Hindu Shahis: Culture

 Shaivism was practised by the Hindu Shahis and likely was also the predominant religion; Saura was practised by some subjects, as were Buddhism and Islam.
 Kabul exported cotton clothing and indigo.
 Ibn Hawqal mentions the high quality cotton and wool industries during Shahi reign in which exports to China and Khorusan were noted.
 Silver ore was also smelted in Andarab and mining occurring in the Panjshir region.

 It is also noted that the Bactrian script during the Hindu Shahis was discontinued and instead replaced with the Sharada script.
 The dress customs were noted as clothing consisting of cotton outer garments, trousers and shoes with men shaving their hair and beards.
 A gold coin of Bhimadeva describes him as wearing a Dhoti and Uttariya.

 Architecture

 New temples were built inside fortresses while existing ones were extensively refurbished or repurposed.
-The Gandhar-Nagara style of architecture developed distinct formulations under the Hindu Shahis.
+The Gandhār-Nagara style of architecture developed distinct formulations under the Hindu Shahis.
 Meister notes a typical Hindu Shahi temple to have two ground-level chambers embedded within a tower leading to a minaret like appearance with an ambulatory at the top, that is accessible by a stairwell.
 He dates construction of eight temples to the Hindu Shahis, six of which are photographed below.
 There were also two sandstone temples at Malot and Shiv-Gangā (10th c.) which exhibited a blend of Shahi and Kashmiri architecture, bearing testimony to the cultural flows between the two polities.
+A Śāradā inscription from the reign of Jayapaladeva (śai era 158–159) mentions that the queen Kāmeśvarīdevī commissioned a temple at Hund; it also names the architect Jayatarāja, the Brahmin Pillaka with the title of pañcakula, and Bhogika, the writer.